Inverse uniqueness results for Schr\"odinger operators using de Branges theory: Uniqueness of the inverse problem

 Now pick some real entire function $g$ such that

 and switch to the real entire solution

-Then the spectral measure associated to this solution is equal to $\rho_1$, but the corresponding operators $H_1$ and $H_2$ are different (at least if not all $\kappa_n$ are equal to one).
-However, also note that in this case~\eqref{eqnquotE1E2} fails to be of bounded type rather badly, since the function $\E^g$ is not even of finite exponential order.
+Then the spectral measure associated with this solution is equal to $\rho_1$, but the corresponding operators $H_1$ and $H_2$ are different (at least if not all $\kappa_n$ are equal to one).
+However, also note that in this case~\eqref{eqnquotE1E2} seems to fail to be of bounded type rather badly, since the function $\E^g$ is not even of finite exponential order.

 We conclude this section by showing that condition~\eqref{eqnquotE1E2} in Theorem~\ref{thmdBuniqS} holds if the solutions $\phi_1$, $\phi_2$ satisfy some growth condition.
-Therefore recall that an entire function $F$ belongs to the Cartwright class $\mathcal{C}$ if it is of finite exponential type and the logarithmic integral
+Therefore, recall that an entire function $F$ belongs to the Cartwright class $\mathcal{C}$ if it is of finite exponential type and the logarithmic integral

-exists, where $\ln^+$ is the positive part of the natural logarithm $\ln$.
-In particular note that the class $\mathcal{C}$ contains all entire functions of exponential order less then one.
-Now a Theorem of Kre\u{\i}n~\cite[Theorem~6.17]{rosrov},~\cite[Section~16.1]{lev} states that the class $\mathcal{C}$ consists of all entire functions which are of bounded type in the upper and in the lower complex half-plane.
-Now since the quotient of two functions of bounded type is of bounded type itself, this immediately yields the following uniqueness result.
+exists, where $\ln^+$ is the positive part of the natural logarithm.
+In particular, note that the class $\mathcal{C}$ contains all entire functions of exponential order less than one.
+Now a theorem of Krein~\cite[Theorem~6.17]{rosrov}, \cite[Section~16.1]{lev} states that the class $\mathcal{C}$ consists of all entire functions which are of bounded type in the upper and in the lower complex half-plane.
+Since the quotient of two functions of bounded type is of bounded type itself, this immediately yields the following uniqueness result.